mundimark/quickrefs/HTML.md

 ```
 As Grace Hopper said:

-> I've always been more interested
+> I've always been more interested   -- shortcut version
-in the future than in the past.     -- shortcut version; email-style quote (>) only required in first line
+in the future than in the past.      -- email-style quote (>) only required on first line
 ```

 Resulting in: